preciofishbone/OmniaDocs/tenant-management/features/index.rst

 **Omnia Document Management Web Parts** Deploys the Controlled Documents Viewer web part to the site collection.
 Site scoped Omnia Document Management Features

-**Omnia Document Management Authoring site** Deploys the required artifacts (document libraries, controls etc) on site level necessary in order to work with controlled documents.

-**Omnia Document Management Create Document Wizard (Optional)** Deploys the Omnia Create Document Wizard.
-When this feature is activated, the Omnia Wizard replaces the standard options for "New" in classic Documents libraries and "Add" in Controlled Documents libraries.

 **Omnia Enable External Sharing** Activates the possibility to share the contents of the site collection to external users.
 It will take central settings, which may prohibit external sharing, into consideration.